 How will I get to service?
-The program contracts with the university van pool to rent the
+The program provides the

-necessary vehicles for weekly service and for other Micah events.
+necessary vans for weekly service and for other Micah events.

 Students in the program who are certified by the university

 drive the vans.
-There are no costs for our students for this
+There are no costs to our students for this

 >Are the places where you serve safe?
 Our highest